M41K3l77/academicprojects/C++/Planetario_Aumentado/README.md

 ## Notice

-This is the sequel of Planetario_Aumentado.
+This is the sequel of SolarSystem.
 ARToolKit takes the lead of the camera.

 ## Prerequisites